catinsurance/IsaacBlueprints/docs/tutorials/crash_course/sound_effects.md

 [![Sound and Music | Youtube Tutorial](https://img.youtube.com/vi/qJB74iaRCf8/0.jpg)](https://youtu.be/qJB74iaRCf8 "Video tutorial")

 ## Vanilla sounds
 Isaac has a massive catalog of over 1000 sound effects as of Repentance+.
-All sounds have a numerical id, with the ids for vanilla sounds being found under the [`SoundEffect enumerator`](https://wofsauge.github.io/IsaacDocs/rep/enums/SoundEffect.html).
+All sounds have a numerical id, with the ids for vanilla sounds being found under the [`SoundEffect`](https://wofsauge.github.io/IsaacDocs/rep/enums/SoundEffect.html) enumerator.
 The docs page for this enumerator also allows you to quickly preview any sound.
 Sounds tend to be the largest contributor to file size in a mod, so make sure to look through the list of vanilla sounds before implementing your own.

 ## Encoding custom sounds
 Before you add your sound to the game using XML, it's very important to ensure it is encoded correctly.
 The game expects all sounds to be in `.wav` format and encoded in 16-bit. **Any sound that is incorrectly encoded will instead be a very loud, high-pitched static noise!** There is no restriction on bitrate or audio channel options.